Random flights connecting Porous Medium and Euler-Poisson-Darboux equations: Preliminaries on the Porous Medium equation

 \section{Preliminaries on the Porous Medium equation}

 The standard $d-$dimensional PME is the following non-linear heat equation

-where $u:=u(\xd,t)$ is a non-negative scalar function defined on the space $\mathbb R^d\times \mathbb R^+$ with $u(\xd,0)=\delta(\xd).$ Equation \eqref{eq:pmebis} is usually adopted to model the flow of a gas through a porous medium.
-The PME arises also from the fluid mechanics where it models the filtration of an incompressible fluid through a porous stratum.
-Another important application of the PME concerns the heat radiation in plasmas, developed by Zel’dovich and coworkers in the early Fifthees.
+where $u:=u(\xd,t)$ is a non-negative scalar function defined on the space $\mathbb R^d\times(0,\infty)$ with $u(\xd,0)=\delta(\xd)$ (which means $u(\xd,t)\to \delta(\xd)$ as $t\to0$).
+Equation \eqref{eq:pmebis} is usually adopted to model the flow of a gas through a porous medium.
+The PME emerges also in the study of fluid mechanics where it models the filtration of an incompressible fluid through a porous stratum.
+Another important application of the PME concerns the heat radiation in plasmas, developed by Zel’dovich and collaborators in the early Fiftees.
 Other applications have been proposed in mathematical biology.
 See \cite{vazquez} for an overall presentation of the physical and mathematical background of \eqref{eq:pmebis}.

 The Kompanets-Zel'dovich-Barenblatt solution (also called source-type solution since $u(\xd,0)=\delta(\xd)$) represents a special solution of \eqref{eq:pmebis} and has the form (see Appendix)

 where $(x)_+:=\max(0,x),$ The normalizing constant $C$ is chosen in such a way that and this yields